Making Sense of Gravitational Thermodynamics: Equilibrium Statistical Mechanics

 Wrapping up, we have established several results.
 We have demonstrated that equilibrium, stability, extensivity, a viable `thermodynamic' limit, and certain macroscopic quantities and relations can all be recovered in SGS in certain regimes and provided certain idealisations.
 We thus made a strong case for the viability of equilibrium statistical mechanics in SGS, at least to an important extent, beyond non-equilibrium descriptions.
 However, two worries remain:

 \begin{enumerate} \item The arguments provided rely on idealised models.
 In particular, real clusters are evidently not in boxes, but the box idealisation has been adopted from the outset without clear justification.
 Similarly, we have so far considered only collisionless systems.
 These features are drastic departures from realistic physical examples of SGS like globular clusters.
-Hence we should ask whether they are justified, and what can we learn about actual systems from those descriptions. \item This section supported the application of equilibrium statistical mechanics to SGS, but we were also able to recover certain quantities and relations that are often characterised as `thermodynamic', and we employed what can be regarded as a `thermodynamic' type of limit.
-We ask whether thermodynamics still has a place in the physics of SGS and which place can it have, especially since the arguments of this section countered one of Robertson's main reasons against the applicability of thermodynamics (lack of stable equilibrium), and questioned the claim that the physics of SGS does not abstract away from microdetails. \end{enumerate}
+Hence we ask whether they are justified, and what can we learn about actual systems from those descriptions. \item This section supported the application of equilibrium statistical mechanics to SGS.
+Hence it is reasonable to ask whether thermodynamics still has a place in the physics of SGS, especially since we countered Robertson's main reasons against the applicability of thermodynamics. \end{enumerate}

 §4.2 addresses the idealisations, §5 responds to the second group of questions and proposes a framework that can cash out SGS thermodynamics.